herrhamilton/OTH/Snaek/README.md

 But be warned - It is.. special.*

 ## About
-"Snaek" has been a project at one of my courses at the OTH Regensburg.
+"Snaek" has been a project in one of my courses at the OTH Regensburg.
 We had to implement a working snake-clone to be allowed to write the exam.
 It was the biggest project I worked on so far and I am looking forward to the day I take a closer look at the code and see how my coding has improved.
 Hopefully.